 Swoop and Stop

 In this type of collision, two scammers would be involved.
-One would pull in front of the mark’s vehicle and would squat to allow the second criminal to quickly pull in front of them.
+One would pull in front of the mark’s vehicle and would squat to allow the second criminal to pull in front of them quickly.
 The first driver slams on their brakes and forces the intended victim to cause a rear-end collision.

 In this scenario, the scammer would be driving in front of the victim.
 They would have a passenger in their vehicle watching for the mark to take their eyes off the road.
 As soon as the innocent motorist does this, the driver in front slams on their brakes, making it look like the victim caused the rear-end collision.